mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 So I googled it.

-My Fitbit uses a 3-axial accelerometer to track my motion, according to the the company's [website](https://help.fitbit.com/articles/en_US/Help_article/1143).
+My Fitbit uses a 3-axial accelerometer to track my motion, according to the company's [website](https://help.fitbit.com/articles/en_US/Help_article/1143).
 The tracker then uses an algorithm to determine whether I'm walking or running (as opposed to standing still or driving in a car).

 But how good is it at figuring out when I'm walking?